Arech/yacce/README.md

                         know, so enabling this option might prevent you from using clangd with the resulting file!
                         (default: False)
-  --discard_outputs_with_pfx [path/prefix ...]
+  --discard_outputs [PathFilter ...]
                         A build system can compile some dummy source files only to gather information about compiler capabilities.
 Presence of these files in the compile_commands.json aren't usually helpful.
 Typically, such files are placed into /tmp or /dev/null, but other variants are possible.
-                        This setting allows to fully customize which prefixes of a compiler's output file should lead to ignoring the compilation call.
+                        This setting lets you customize finding which compiler output files should lead to ignoring the whole compilation call.
+                        See a 'PathFilter specification' section below for details.
                         Pass an empty string "" to disable.
 Accepts multiple values at once.
-                        Default: ['/dev/null', '/tmp/'].
+                        Default: ['/dev/null', '/tmp/+', '+/.cache/ccache/tmp/+'].
-  --discard_sources_with_pfx [path/prefix ...]
+  --discard_sources [PathFilter ...]
-                        Similar to --discard_outputs_with_pfx, but controls which prefixes of source files should lead to ignoring the compiler call.
+                        Similar to --discard_outputs, but controls which source file path patterns should lead to ignoring the compiler call.
+                        See a 'PathFilter specification' section below for details.
                         Pass an empty string "" to disable.
 Accepts multiple values at once.
                         Default: [''].
   --discard_args_with_pfx [+compiler_arg_prefix ...]